- PM Particulate Matter

 Patented HI-eSCR features include an exclusive Urea dosing control system (based on a network of integrated sensors that monitor any excess in NOx and Ammonia) and a thermally-insulated high-turbulence mixer, that allow homogeneous urea hydrolysis and full emission compliance.

-No EGR and passive DPF mean reduced after-treatment system size, no increase in cooling requirements and low impact on vehicle architecture.
+No EGR and no DPF mean reduced after-treatment system size, no increase in cooling requirements and low impact on vehicle architecture.
 This allows the use of existing body-in-whites (with considerable cost savings) and makes engine installation and maintenance easier.